2016–17 NIFL Premiership

-The 2016–17 NIFL Premiership (known as the Danske Bank Premiership for sponsorship reasons) was the ninth season of Northern Ireland's highest national football league in this format since its inception in 2008, the 116th season of Irish league football overall, and the fourth season of the league operating as part of the Northern Ireland Football League.
+The 2016–17 NIFL Premiership (known as the Danske Bank Premiership for sponsorship reasons) was the 9th season of the NIFL Premiership, the highest level of league football in Northern Ireland, the 116th season of Irish league football overall, and the 4th season of the league operating as part of the Northern Ireland Football League.

+Linfield were champions, winning the league for the 52nd time.

+Summary

 The fixtures were announced on 7 July 2016.
 The season began on 6 August 2016 and ended on 29 April 2017, with the play-offs taking place in May 2017.

 Crusaders were the two-time defending champions after winning the title for the previous two seasons.
 On 29 April 2017, Linfield beat Cliftonville 3–1 to win their 52nd league title on the final day of the season.

 It was an unlikely title win for Linfield, as after a 1–0 home defeat to Coleraine in January 2017, they sat seven points behind defending champions, Crusaders.
 A 1–1 draw at home against Portadown on 17 February 2017 meant the gap had grown to nine points with nine games left to play.
 However, Linfield won all nine of their remaining games, going unbeaten in their last 14 games of the season since the Coleraine defeat, winning 13 of them and drawing the other (the 1–1 draw against Portadown).
 They picked up 40 out of a possible 42 points to capitalise on Crusaders dropping points, and pipped them to the title on the final day of the season by two points.

 Linfield qualified for the 2017–18 UEFA Champions League.
 The runners-up, Crusaders, along with third-placed Coleraine and the play-off winners, Ballymena United, qualified for the 2017–18 UEFA Europa League.